-Elevions Furgicise and number nemer trappolatione short and tung tre in strategic object vas of the Contrary . seriton Макіт іт оро игат ту Postyrnika i - mela vyek tive Directors Ser Inc Basic and To attract and retain The fees are paid in cash.
-There is no maximum Not applicable.
-Addit onal Fees high calibre Non- Executive Directors by offering market The fees paid to the Chairman are determined by the Remuneration Committee fee level other than as provided by Article 112 of the Company's articles competitive fee levels that recognise the time that the Non-Executive The fees paid to the other Non-Executive Directors are determined by the Chairman and the Executive Committee. of association Directors commit to their various roles.
-Fees are set taking into account the time commitment required to fulfil the role and typical prictice at other similar companies.
-The policy in relation to Non-Executive Directors' fees is to pay a basic fee for membership of the Board, and additional fees for the Senior Independent Director and for chairmanship of a Committee to take into account the additional responsibilities and time commitment of these roles.
+t oment and long reim strategic objectives of the Company I peration Μακίταυν opecitability Performance of pasures Non-Execu tive Directors Non-Executi Basic and Additional Foes To attract and retain high calibre Non Executive Directors by offering market The fees are paid in cash.
+The fees paid to the Chairman are determined by the Remuneration Committee There is no maximum fee level other than as provided by Article 112 of the Company's articles Not applicable. competitive fee leve's that recognise the time that the Non-Executive The fees paid to the other Non-Executive Directors are determined by the Chairman and the Executive Committee. of association.
+Directors commit to their various roles.
+Fees are set taking into account the time commitment required to fulfil the role and typical practice at other similar companies.
+The policy in relation to Non-Executive Directors' foes is to pay a basic fee for membership of the Board, and additional fees for the Senior Independent Director and for chairmanship of a Committee to take into account the additional responsibilities and time commitment of these roies.
 Additional fees may be paid to reflect additional Board or Committee responsibilities as appropriate (such as liaising with family shareholders).
-Benef ts To provide suitable arrangements to allow Non-Executive Directors to discharge their duties effectively Reasonable costs in relation to travel and accommodation are reimbursed to the Chairman and Non-Executive Directors.
+Benefits To provide suitable arrangements to allow Non-Executive Directors to discharge their duties effectively Reasonable costs in relation to travel and accommodation are reimbursed to the Chairman and Non-Executive Directors.
 The Company may meet any tax liabilities that may arise on such expenses There is no maximum benefit opportunity.
 Not applicable.
 The Chairman and Non-Executive Directors do not participate in incentive schemes.
 None of the Non-Executive Directors are members of any Group pension scheme with the exception of Michael Turner and Richard Fuller who are both pensioners of the director's section of the defined benefit pension plan.
 Both also receive life assurance cover.
-The Chairman also receives private medical insurance.
-Additional non-significant benefits may be introduced if considered appropriate
+The Chairman also receives private medical insurance Benefits Additional non-significant benefits may be introduced if considered appropriate